 Successful Sales Reps Follow a Process

-Resolutely following your sales process helps you keep all the balls in the air.
+Resolutely following your sales processes helps you keep all the balls in the air.

 Your process will also help ensure that you ask all of the questions you need to qualify your prospects properly.
 Do they have a budget that works for you?
 Are there other people you should talk to?
 How and how often do they want to be able to contact you?
 Things like that.

-Because, lastly, being resolute means being determined to uphold your standards.
+Because, lastly, being resolute means being determined to uphold your standards and increase your accountability in sales.

 Build a Better Qualified Client Base